-Oxalis pes-caprae grows in sandy soil in warm dry locations and spread easily.
-It is a perennial that grows to about 20cm or 8in. tall.
+Oxalis pes-caprae grows in sandy soil in warm dry locations and spreads easily.
+It is a perennial.
+It grows to about 20cm or 8in. tall.